replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

       * `PATH_TO_CONFIG_VALUES` with the path to the ConfigValues manifest file.
       * `PASSWORD` with a shared password.

+    You can use either the kots CLI or the admin console to install the application.
 For more information about the `kots install` command, see [install](../reference/kots-cli-install) in the kots CLI documentation.

-After the installation command finishes, note the `Kotsadm` and `Login with password (will not be shown again)` fields in the output of the installation command.
-Then, log in to the admin console to complete the application setup, run preflight checks, and deploy.
-See [Completing Application Setup and Deploying](installing-app-setup).
+For information about using the admin console, see [Completing Application Setup and Deploying](installing-app-setup).

 ## Installing with High Availability Mode